OWNE Site Investigations

 Investigation Projects are our main focus when looking for phenomena to investigate.
 Projects involve the same background research and witness examination as Snapshots, but the fieldwork occurs over a period of time with multiple visits to the site in question.
 Projects are by far the method most likely to gain results, simply due to the time spent in the location means the team are more likely present if the anomalous activity repeats itself.

-An important note though, is that we will not undertaken private residence investigations.
+An important note though, is that we will not undertake private residence investigations.
 The liability for such undertakings is too great (see our Code of Ethics below).

 Otherworld North East Code of Ethics